 In August and September of 2015, the EMC tested a Direct Electron DE-12 (a 3k by 4k sensor) on our JEOL JEM 3200FS.
 We also did demonstrations of a DE-20 (a 4k by 5k sensor) on a JEOL microscope with Kristen Parent at Michigan State University and Gatan's K2 Summitt on a Krios in the Cryo-EM Facility at Purdue University.
 After these demos, the EMC wrote several grant proposals for the purchase of a DED.
 With the help of Craig Pikaard in the Biology Department, the EMC received an equipment grant from the Howard Hughes Medical Institute (HHMI) for the purchase of a DE-64 (an 8k x 8k sensor).
 The DE-64 was installed in the spring of 2017.

 Part of the equipment package that allowed us to purchase the JEOL JEM 1400plus also allowed us to upgrade the EDX system on the JEOL JEM 3200FS.
-Installation of the detector was slowed by the need for a different cryo-fin for the 3200FS that would accomodate the much larger EDX detector, but in the summer of 2017, we replaced the existing system (an Oxford INCAx-sight detector) with an Oxford AZtek X-MaxN 100-TLE system.
+Installation of the detector was slowed by the need for a different cryo-fin for the 3200FS that would accommodate the much larger EDX detector, but in the summer of 2017, we replaced the existing system (an Oxford INCAx-sight detector) with an Oxford AZtek X-MaxN 100-TLE system.
 This windowless silicon drift detector (SDD) is more sensitive and faster than the previous detector and does not need to be filled with liquid nitrogen every few days.

 We have both a Wohlwend HPF Compact 2 high pressure freezer and a Leica EM AFS-2 freeze substitution machine.
 These machines are currently available for use and both the staff of the Electron Microscopy Center and several research groups are beginning to understand how best to use them.
 We hope to have additional information about these devices on the website in the near future.
 At this time, we are not charging for the use of this equipment (but we are charging for the liquid nitrogen required to cool the machines).
 The EMC keeps various consumables needed for this work on hand (and is also considering making reagents for freeze-substitution available).
 Such consumables are available for resale at cost to users.